-Equipping students for strategic careers that make disciples
+Equipping a generation for strategic careers that make disciples

 Jesus has given us all a mission - making disciples - and we believe our careers have an enormous chance to impact this.